Richard Venezky, Ph.D

 Dr. Richard Venezky The other accident that I should mention is that while I was at Stanford doing my Ph.D. in linguistics, a post grad in psychology was sent to me to get some of the data I had generated on letter-sound correspondences because he was working with Pat Suppes on one of his computerized reading programs.
 We had a very pleasant ten-minute conversation and he went off with reams of print outs of letter-sound correspondences.
 I didn’t see him again at Stanford.

 When I finished my Ph.D. and took a position at Wisconsin, for one reason or another I was in the psychology building shortly after I arrived there and noticed this fellow’s name on a door.
 It was a very distinctive name, Robert Calfee, so it’s not one you forget very easily.
 So I knocked on the door and by luck, he was there.
-So we had this marvelous reunion of our ten-minute conversation at Stanford the year before, during which he mentioned that there was a new educational research and develop center at Wisconsin with lots of money and not much to do with it yet so maybe he and I ought to talk about some kind of research project, maybe studying how children learn letter-sound correspondences.
+So we had this marvelous reunion of our ten-minute conversation at Stanford the year before, during which he mentioned that there was a new educational research and development center at Wisconsin with lots of money and not much to do with it yet, so maybe he and I ought to talk about some kind of research project, maybe studying how children learn letter-sound correspondences.

 That’s what got me into reading in a real sense.
 Bob Calfee and I worked about six years together, studying how children learn to read, pre-reading skills, letter-sound correspondences, and related issues.
 He then accepted a position at Stanford and I continued working at Wisconsin for a number of years with Dom Massaro, who is now at the University of California-Santa Cruz.
 During this time I was often called on to speak to teachers about reading, to give keynote addresses at conferences, and even to co-author reading and spelling programs.
 It concerned me that an obvious part of my appeal derived from my position as a computer scientist—as an outsider with scientific credentials.
 So, in 1976 when the Educational Studies Department at the University of Delaware offered an endowed chair and asked what else it would take to bring me there, I was ready to become an “insider.”
 That was a long and perhaps overdone answer to what you probably thought was a very simple question.

 David Boulton: No, I never expected it to be simple.
 I appreciate the background.
-I myself can also say that I relate to this synchronous, serendipitous path that we get on that seems to be why we are somehow getting to where it is we need to be focused that we really can’t claim credit for.
+I myself can also say that I relate to this synchronous, serendipitous path that we get on that seems to be why we are somehow getting to where it is we need to be focused, that we really can’t claim credit for.

 Dr. Richard Venezky: Yes, perhaps we don’t really grow up and set goals for ourselves; we just follow the string somebody pulls across the floor.
 If it leads here or there, well that’s where we go.